Cherzyz/Cherzyz/README.md

-*. .i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn, waves*
+*. .i dont chat much and i prefer not to, theres 50% chance im on ur github/strawpage rn!! waves*